andreasm80/blog.local/content/posts/2025-02-11-ci-cd-arista-validated-design/index.md

-*Thanks to my collegue Emil for providing this file, and pointing me in the right direction*
+*Thanks to my collegue Emil Landström for providing this file, and pointing me in the right direction*

 After adding this file I need to add, commit and push in my main branch: